How to travel on public transport with your dog

 Introduce them to the new environment

-Start to build a positive association with their new environment by rewarding them by giving them a treat or some praise every couple of seconds for being calm.
+Try to build a positive association with their new environment.
+You can do this by rewarding them with a treat or some praise every few seconds for being calm.
+You can also practice some familiar and fun cues, like sit or lie down, that you both know well.

 2